 The tools have to be chosen well, all the person needs is one microphone and one preamp, and even though the person may need to have multi-milking techniques and taking a DI if the acoustic offers it but generally a single source is good enough.
 The person will not need the most expensive preamp since any mid-range pre-amp will do the job and give the player a glowy harmonic tone that produces a very transparent sound.

-The mic must be more precise and a good microphone is one that has a small diaphragm condenser but most of them are dear, and some of the microphones may be excellent for percussion, but they are harsh on acoustic guitars.
-Huge diaphragm condensers work well and they can also double as vocal mics and they are cheaper than small diaphragm microphones.
+The microphone must be more precise and a good microphone is one that has a small diaphragm condenser but most of them are dear, and some of the microphones may be excellent for percussion, but they are harsh on acoustic guitars.
+Large diaphragm condensers work well and they can also double as vocal mics and they are cheaper than small diaphragm microphones.

 There are many approaches in selecting a microphone that is suitable for an acoustic guitar, and it is a good move to move the mic around while the guitar is playing so that the singer can get the place where the music sounds best.